 Flares, Mosley Street

-You’ll find a Flares or an establishment like it in most cities and when it comes to fancy dress friendly venues for stag parties, this venue close to the Bigg Market is always a safe bet.
+You’ll find a Flares or an establishment like it in most cities and when it comes to fancy dress friendly venues, this venue close to the Bigg Market is always a safe bet.

 Digital, Times Square